 Aside from the unthinkable idea that a thousand years would symbolize forty– especially in the Preterist hermeneutic–the biggest problem with this belief is that the prophecies concerning the Battle of Gog and Magog in Ezekiel 38, Ezekiel 39 and Revelation 20 did not transpire during the Jewish War.
 I believe in light of this fact alone, this view should be discarded.
 But let us address the most compelling arguments in favor of the forty year millennium.

 Proponents of the forty year millennium believe that Satan was cast out of heaven at the cross.
 Thus Revelation 20:1-3 was fulfilled in which Satan was cast out of heaven and bound in the Abyss during Jesus’ death and resurrection.
 According to Revelation 20:1-3, this binding of Satan signaled the start of the millennium.
-In support of this interpretation, proponents of this view cite John 12:31-32 and Luke 10:18.
+In support of this interpretation, John 12:31-32 and Luke 10:18 are sometimes cited.
 Sometime before his passion, Jesus said, “Now judgment is upon this world; now the ruler of this world will be cast out.
 And I, if I am lifted up from the earth, will draw all men to Myself” (John 12:31-32).
 Likewise after the disciples cheerfully reported that they were able to cast out demons in Jesus’ name, Jesus declared, “I was watching Satan fall from heaven like lightning” (Luke 10:18).
 When Jesus saw Satan fall from heaven in Luke 10:18, did Jesus behold a vision of the present or of the future?